Fact or Fiction? The Truth About Clinical Trials - The Pink Fund

 Clinical trials are a driving force behind advancements in medicine.
 They support innovations in treatment and therapies for a wide range of health conditions.
 In my work as a breast cancer research nurse, I am deeply involved in these trials.
 I get to witness their crucial role in advancing healthcare, but I also witness the barriers surrounding them.
 I often hear patients citing concerns about participating in clinical trials that are rooted in misconception.

-Through my nonprofit, I strive to educate my patients about these trials and encourage their involvement.
+I strive to educate my patients about these trials and encourage their involvement.
 If you’re considering a trial or caring for a loved one who may be, here are a few common myths that may be holding you back.

 Myth #1: Clinical trials are unsafe and treat participants as guinea pigs.